-If, in relation to a Wakala/Mudaraba Series, the Rabb-al-Maal's share of any Mudaraba Profit to be paid by the Mudarib into the Transaction Account on any relevant determination date is greater than the Mudaraba Percentage of the Required Amount for that Series on the immediately following Periodic Distribution Date, the amount of any excess shall be retained by the Mudarib as a reserve and credited to a reserve book-entry ledger account (the "Mudaraba Reserve Account") and the amount payable to the Transaction Account in respect of such Mudaraba Profit shall be reduced accordingly.
-If there is a shortfall on such date or on a Dissolution Date between the amounts standing to the credit of the Transaction Account (after payment into the Transaction Account of the Rabb-al-Maal's share of any Mudaraba Profit and any other amounts to be paid into the Transaction Account on such date in accordance with the other Transaction Documents) and the Required Amount payable on the immediately following Periodic Distribution Date or the Dissolution Date, as the case may be, amounts standing to the credit of the applicable Mudaraba Reserve Account (or a portion thereof where some only of the Certificates of a Series are to be redeemed on a Dissolution Date) may be applied towards such shortfall.
+If, in relation to a Wakala/Mudaraba Series, the Rabb-al-Maal's share of any Mudaraba Profit to be paid by the Mudarib into the Transaction Account on any relevant determination date is greater than the Mudaraba Percentage of the Required Amount for that Series on the immediately following Periodic Distribution Date, the amount of any excess shall be retained by the Mudarib as a reserve and credited to a reserve book-entry ledger account (the Mudaraba Reserve Account) and the amount payable to the Transaction Account in respect of such Mudaraba Profit shall be reduced accordingly.
+If there is a shortfall on such date or on a Dissolution Date between the amounts standing to the credit of the Transaction Account (after payment into the Transaction Account on such date in accordance with the other Transaction Documents) and the Required Amount payable on the immediately following Periodic Distribution Date or the Dissolution Date, as the case may be, amounts standing to the credit of the applicable Mudaraba Reserve Account (or a portion thereof where some only of the Certificates of a Series are to be redeemed on a Dissolution Date) may be applied towards such shortfall.